Upstart and Crow, 2024

 Colm Tóibín, author of The Magician

-Longlisted for the National Book Critics Circle Award in Fiction
+Longlisted for the PEN/Faulkner Award and the National Book Critics Circle Award in Fiction

 A New York Public Library Top Ten Book of 2024

-Named a Best Book of the Year by The New Yorker, The Washington Post, NPR, Publishers Weekly, The New Statesman, Kirkus, Vulture, Vox, BookPage, and the Chicago Public Library.
+Named a Best Book of the Year by The New Yorker, The Washington Post, NPR, BBC, Publishers Weekly, The New Statesman, Kirkus, Vulture, Vox, BookPage, Commonweal, Los Angeles Public Library, and the Chicago Public Library.

 A medical crisis brings one man close to death―and to love, art, and beauty―in a profound and luminous novel by award-winning author Garth Greenwell.